 1 Preheat oven, prepare loaf pans, drain zucchini of excess moisture: Preheat the oven to 350°F (175°C).
 Butter two 5 by 9 inch loaf pans.
 Place the grated zucchini in a sieve or colander over a bowl to drain any excess moisture.

-2 Whisk together flour, baking soda, spices: In a large bowl, vigorously whisk together the flour, baking soda, cinnamon, ginger, and ground nutmeg.
+2 Whisk together flour, baking soda, baking powder, spices: In a large bowl, vigorously whisk together the flour, baking soda, baking powder, cinnamon, ginger, and ground nutmeg.

 3 Whisk together sugar, eggs, vanilla, salt, zucchini, butter: In another large bowl, whisk together the sugar, eggs, vanilla extract, and salt (omit salt if using salted butter).
 Stir in the drained grated zucchini and then the melted butter.